Search This Blog

 The Motif Approach to Head Reading

-Before I can analyze a head in this way, I must identify and discuss each of the common motifs.
+Before I can analyze a head in this way, I must identify each of the common motifs.
 I will start, in this blog, with the ‘jack or bowl’ motif and continue the examination in later blogs.

 ’Jack or Bowl’ Motif